reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/Overview.md

 - The sandbox environment will be active for **14 days/336** hours from the time of registration.
 - The allowed uptime of the virtual machine is **40 hours**.
 - The virtual machine is set up with a custom feature called Idle start/stop.
 This custom package will check the virtual machine's idleness every **2 hours/120 minutes**.
 If the virtual machine is left idle for over 2 hours, a pop-up window will appear, prompting you to respond.
-If you do not take action within 10 minutes, the virtual machine will shut down automatically.
+If you do not take action within 10 minutes, the virtual machine will shutdown automatically.
 This feature is enabled in virtual machines to optimize Azure costs.
 - when 100% of Azure credits are spent, the sandbox environment will get automatically deleted without any prior notification.
 To retain the environment for a longer period and to get the most out of the environment, please follow the best practices mentioned below.

 #### **Best practices**: